ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 Option | Explanation
 :---: | :---:
 IHR Disabled | Currently, this option is disabled (which means we store 1) because Instant Hypercube Routing is not fully implemented.
 In addition, this will be needed when a large number of [Shardchains](/learn/overviews/ton-blockchain#many-accountchains-shards) are live on the network.
 More can be read about the IHR Disabled option in the [tblkch.pdf](https://ton.org/tblkch.pdf) (chapter 2).
-Bounce | While sending transactions, a variety of errors can occur during smart contract processing.
+Bounce | While sending messages, a variety of errors can occur during smart contract processing.
 To avoid losing TON, it is necessary to set the Bounce option to 1 (true).
-In this case, if any contract errors occur during transaction processing, the transaction will be returned to the sender, and the same amount of TON will be received minus fees.
+In this case, if any contract errors occur during transaction processing, the message will be returned to the sender, and the same amount of TON will be received minus fees.
 More can be read about non-bounceable messages [here](/develop/smart-contracts/guidelines/non-bouncable-messages).
-Bounced | Bounced transactions are transactions that are returned to the sender because an error occurred while processing the transaction with a smart contract.
-This option tells you whether the transaction received is bounced or not.
+Bounced | Bounced messages are messages that are returned to the sender because an error occurred while processing the transaction with a smart contract.
+This option tells you whether the message received is bounced or not.
 Src | The Src is the sender address.
 In this case, two zero bits are written to indicate the `addr_none` address.

 The next two lines of code: